dcnieho/gazeMapper/README.md

         To align the two signals in time with each other, drag the green dot in the middle of either plot.
 The horizontal offset is the applied time shift (indicated by the value in the lower-right corner of the upper plot).
 Any vertical shift is not stored, but can be useful when aligning the two signals.
 When done aligning the two signals, press done atop the window.

     1. Next, run the `Gaze to plane` action.
-    1. Next, run the `Validation` action.
+    1. Next, run the `Validate` action.
     1. Finally, run the `Make mapped gaze video` action, which draws the detected markers, the participant's gaze and the projection of that gaze to the plane on the scene video, along with information about the episode annotations.
     1. Now, you can export the gaze data projected to the plane, the created video and the glassesValidator data quality measures to a folder of your choosing using the `Export trials` action.
 An export for this example after following the above steps is [available here](https://lu.box.com/s/oum8tp5joh1z08f4it6sc1zkmyzaa8dz).